Hrishikesh332/Drug-Inhibitor-Cancer-Treatment/README.md

 - **Integrated Gradients**:
   A **model-specific** technique designed for differentiable models like neural networks.
 It computes the gradient of the model’s output with respect to the input features, integrated over a straight-line path from a baseline (e.g., all zeros) to the actual input.
 Integrated Gradients provide **attribution scores** that highlight the relative importance of each feature in driving the prediction.
 Applicable to both TranSynergy and Biomining models.

+- **GSEA**:
+   A model-agnostic analysis method that interprets feature attributions from SHAP in terms of biological pathways or gene sets.
+Instead of examining single genes in isolation, GSEA identifies whether groups of genes that share common biological functions are collectively enriched among the most important features driving a model’s prediction.
+This helps translate raw feature importance into biologically meaningful insights, making the explanations more actionable in a biomedical context.

+Use this path to check the results of all methods : `explainability\notebooks`.
+To replicate, some large files will need to be downloaded as they could't be uploaded directly to github.
+Check below.

-To download the pretrained model checkpoints required for running Integrated Gradients [file](https://drive.google.com/drive/folders/1Xk0onniJZI51SM-d1crSXWr7O0wwAJ5w?usp=sharing) and use this path to check the results of all meathods : `explainability\notebooks`.
+To download the pretrained model checkpoints required for running Integrated Gradients [file](https://drive.google.com/drive/folders/1Xk0onniJZI51SM-d1crSXWr7O0wwAJ5w?usp=sharing).

 ### Running Explanation Methods